-- 30% tuition discount for Law Enforcement Officers - Credits for life-long learning experience - Credits for police academy training - Liberal transfer credit policy - Internships and independent study available - Day, evening and Saturday classes at the Hackettstown campus and through the University Center at Raritan Valley Community College
+- 30% tuition discount for Law Enforcement Officers - Credits for life-long learning experience - Credits for police academy training - Liberal transfer credit policy - Internships and independent study available - Day, evening and Saturday classes at the Hackettstown campus and through the University Center at Raritan Valley Community College the New Jersey State Code and the Council for Exceptional Children Standards.
+It is designed for graduate students currently certified in another area seeking special education certification.

-Teacher of Students with Disabilities Certification Requirements - 21 Credits
+Teacher of Students with Disabilities Certification Requirements - 21 Credits -- Traditional

 Students seeking Teacher of Students with Disabilities Certification on the graduate level must already possess a Bachelor's degree in an academic area and hold a general education certification.
-The program consists of seven 3 credit-courses, designed to comply with the New Jersey State Code and the Council for Exceptional Children Standards.
-It is designed for graduate students currently certified in another area seeking special education certification.
+The program consists of seven 3 credit-courses, designed to comply with